git-sou/Recommender_Systems/README.md

 The next steps are the same as what I did with your plot description based recommender.
 One important difference is that I use the CountVectorizer() instead of TF-IDF.
 This is because we don't want to down-weight the presence of an actor/director if he or she has acted or directed in relatively more movies.
 It doesn't make much intuitive sense.

-Result:

-We see that your recommender has been successful in capturing more information thanks to more metadata and has given you better recommendations.

 ## MovieLens data

 ### Collaborative filtering